-The President works with Imperial College Union, the Royal School of Mines Association, and multiple other Boards at the Union; alongside the meetings set by the above, the President chairs the RSMU General Committee and Exec meetings.
+The President deals with Imperial College Union, the Royal School of Mines Association, and multiple other Boards at the Union; alongside the meetings set by the above, the President chairs the RSMU General Committee and Exec meetings.

-For more information contact Marta Wolinska by emailing rcsu.president@imperial.ac.uk.
+For more information contact rsm.chair@imperial.ac.uk.

-Available roles for Constituent Union Committees can be found at:
+Open roles for Constituent Union Committees are available at: